Big Brother 6 (American season): Future appearances

 Janelle Pierzina, James Rhine, Howie Gordon, and Kaysar Ridha returned to compete on Big Brother: All-Stars in 2006.
 Ivette Corredero was a candidate to return for that season, but ultimately was not selected.
 April Lewis and Eric Littman also made appearances that season during competitions.
 Janelle went on to make brief appearances in seasons eight, ten, and eleven.
-Janelle later returned as a coach in 2012 for Big Brother 14.
+Janelle returned as a coach in 2012 for Big Brother 14.
 Janelle competed on The Amazing Race 31 with Britney Haynes Godwin (from Big Brother 12).
 In 2020, Janelle and Kaysar returned to compete on Big Brother 22.
 In 2022, Janelle was a contestant on the USA Network reality competition series, Snake in the Grass.
-She also went to competed on the second season of The Traitors.
+She also went to compete on the second season of The Traitors.